 Set the backend used by Friendica to store uploaded file data.
 Two storage backends are avaiable with Friendica:

-Default value is ‘None’: it’s the legacy way used to store data directly in database.
+Default value is 'Database (legacy)': it's the legacy way used to store data directly in database.

 Existing data can be moved to the current active backend using the 'storage move' console command